Personality and Physical Health

 neuroticism

 So why does this happen?
 People with a “Type D” personality often have chronic anger and hostility, which is very damaging to their cardiovascular health.
-Also, people who fall into a sour mood after a heart attack tend to fare worse than those that don’t.
+Also, people who fall into a sour mood after a heart attack tend to fare worse than those who don’t.
 Chronic mental strain, such as family burdens, work trouble, or financial issues, can also strain the heart.

 A high level of neuroticism is also linked to headaches, stomach problems, and being prone to rumination (which is the practice of letting stressful thoughts run through your mind over and over).
 Neurotics often have problems that worsen their mental health, which can lead to physical health problems, too.

-Does your physical health have an effect on your personality?
+Does your physical health affect your personality?

 A lot of research has been conducted in this area.
 In particular, one psychologist and physician, William H. Sheldon, tried to predict people’s personalities based on their body type.
 To measure body type, Sheldon measured people based on three sections of their body: their endoderm, which is their innermost layer that includes their stomach, intestines, heart, lungs, and other internal organs, their mesoderm, which is their middle layer of muscles and bones, and their ectoderm, which is their outer layer including skin, hair, and their nervous system.